Bror van der Zijde

 Bror van der Zijde (born 13 February 1989) is a Dutch bobsledder.

+Career

 Van der Zijde competed at the 2014 Winter Olympics for the Netherlands.
 He teamed with driver Edwin van Calker in the two-man event, finishing 19th, and with van Calker, Sybren Jansma and Arno Klaassen in the four-man event, finishing 11th.

 Van der Zijde made his World Cup debut in November 2012.
 As of April 2014, his best World Cup finish is 7th, in a four-man event in 2013-14 at Konigssee.

 He joined the Swiss national bobsleigh team as a brakeman for Rico Peter ahead of the 2014-15 season.